 Shopify offers over 100 payment processors (probably more than any other platforms), including the most popular names such as Stripe, 2Checkout, PayPal or Authorize.
 This is great news except for the fact that Shopify will charge you a transaction fee (2.5% to 0.5% depending on your plan) unless you use its own payment gateway – Shopify Payments.

-The option to accept payment in multiple currencies is only available with Shopify Payments.
+The option of accepting payment in multiple currencies is only available with Shopify Payments.
 The system will automatically convert the price according to current exchange rates.
 You should definitely consider this option if your target market expands overseas and your location is in the list of where Shopify Payments is available.

 Shopify provides high flexibility when it comes to shipping.
 You can configure your shipping rates (free shipping, flat rate, depending on region, etc).
-With the Advanced Shopify plan, you can also unlock third party calculated shipping rates, so you can show customers the current courier prices at checkout.
+With the Advanced Shopify plan, you can also unlock the third-party calculated shipping rates, so you can show customers the current courier prices at checkout.

 5. App store